asvdvl/kdeconnect-battery-warning/README.md

 # How i can use that?

+First place the script somewhere like `/usr/local/bin/` or your home directory if you can run it as a user

+### Crontab way:
-Put script in /usr/local/bin and bind command below to keyboard shortcut via "own shortcuts".
+Bind command below to keyboard shortcut via "own shortcuts".
 I use "PAUSE" button.

 `sh /usr/local/bin/kdeconnect-battery.sh`